GideonChoi/ArmorOfGid/README.md

 10. Sanding tool
 11. Safety goggles and gloves
 12. C-clamps
+13. Bolt cutters
-13. Pattern (Here is a link to a few patterns from the Visby mass grave http://www.armourarchive.org/patterns/wisby/)
+14. Pattern (Here is a link to a few patterns from the Visby mass grave http://www.armourarchive.org/patterns/wisby/)

 Once you have your materials you can begin construction.
 ## Step 2: Cutting